eficode-academy/kubernetes-katas/rolling-updates.md

 ### Rolling update

 A rolling update is a deployment strategy that allows you to update your application without downtime.
 It works by creating a new version of the application and then slowly replacing the old version with the new one.
-The number of pods that can be created above the desired number of pods is controlled by the `maxSurge` parameter.
-The number of pods that can be unavailable during the update is controlled by the `maxUnavailable` parameter.
 ## Exercise

 ### Overview